-An at-home, FULL BODY HIIT workout with weights that includes 9 of my favorite strength and HIIT exercises!
-This full-body workout alternates dumbbell strength training exercises with HIIT cardio exercises to build muscle and burn calories.
+An at-home, full body HIIT workout with weights that includes nine of my favorite strength and HIIT exercises!
+This full body workout alternates dumbbell strength training exercises with HIIT cardio exercises to build muscle and burn calories.

 While bodyweight HIIT workouts are effective and can be done anywhere (no gym equipment needed), I love to add dumbbells for a strength and HIIT workout.
 Combining heavy strength training with HIIT cardio will help you build muscle AND burn calories.